AirAsia flight diverted after plummeting 20,000 feet

 The budget flight company has faced similar accusations of crew behavior this year.

-In June, a pilot urged passengers to pray after a technical issue caused massive shaking on an AirAsia X flight from Malaysia headed to Perth.
+In June, a pilot urged passengers to pray after a technical issue caused massive shaking on an AirAsia flight from Malaysia headed to Perth.